An important message from our Board of Directors:

 With Professional Engineer

 We are all struggling with increasing energy costs.
-Join professional engineer Curt Freedman to learn effective strategies for conserving energy and reducing energy costs while maximizing ventilation at your synagogue.
+Professional engineer Curt Freedman provides 8 practical strategies for conserving energy and reducing energy costs while maximizing ventilation at your synagogue.

 Living Jewish Life with Joy in a Time of Uncertainty: REPORTS FROM THE ADL